ishanpranav/advent-of-code-2023/README.md

 ## Acknowledgements

 Some of the most challenging problems in this repository were solved with help from Iris Lim.
-Others are based on the implementations in [this](https://github.com/Hudinid/AdventOfCode2023) repository by Brian Hu.
+Others are based on the implementations in [this](https://github.com/Hudinid/AdventOfCode2023) repository by Brian Hu and [this](https://github.com/snoopboopsnoop/advent-of-code-2023) repository by Walter Cheng.
+Please see the relevant file headers for more details.